Spatio-Temporal GNNs: Learning on Graphs Through Time

 Standard GRU update:

-For traffic: forward diffusion follows traffic direction; backward diffusion captures reverse influence.
+For traffic: forward diffusion follows traffic direction; backward diffusion captures reverse influence, which is exactly how congestion propagates.

 Encoder-decoder: DCRNN uses an encoder (GRU on past T steps) and a decoder (GRU for future H steps), with scheduled sampling to avoid exposure bias.